bnurbekov/theology_articles/README.md

 whether it's mentioned in `ORDER`. `gospel_1.md`/`gospel_2.md` are ordinary articles despite the shared name prefix — only the bare `gospel[_lang].md` files get the banner treatment.

-## Publishing changes

-Push changes here as usual, then trigger a rebuild of the site itself — this repo being up to date on GitHub doesn't republish anything on its own.
-From the `commonplace` repo: run its **Deploy to Cloudflare Pages** GitHub Action (Actions tab, or `gh workflow run deploy.yml`), or `wrangler pages deploy` by hand.
-See that repo's README for details.